The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 In the calculations below, we require the 'surface charge density' (interpreted as an 'infinitely thin layer' in physics, expressed in $C * m^{-2}$).
 We can derive (assuming singly-charged ions) the \textit{volume charge density}

 where $N_A$ is the number of ions in a $millimol$ and $e_{el}$ is the elementary charge.
 Notice that all ions contribute to the charge density, so simply $c=\sum_k C_k$.

 Here, we run into a conflict between the 'infinitely thin' layer of physics and the biologically implemented (finitely) 'thin physical layer', so we use a thickness parameter $\Delta z$.
+(It is an empirical parameter rather than a theoretical fittin funtion.
+As soon as experiments can derive its value, it can be replaced with a measured one.)
 By assuming an arbitrary 'physical layer thickness' $\Delta z$, we can calculate the \textit{surface charge density}

-We interpret classical physics' notions from the theory of 'continuous' electricity, interpreted for 'infinite' cases, for the finite world of biological objects and the quantized atomic world.
-Our idea is similar to the one used by Boltzmann for connecting the continuous medium to quantized particles.
+We interpreted classical physics' notions from the theory of 'continuous' electricity, interpreted for 'infinite' cases, for the finite world of biological objects and the quantized atomic world.
+Our idea is similar to Boltzmann's for connecting the continuous medium to particles.
 When ions are present in an electrolyte having concentration $c$ in a 'conducting layer' of thickness $\Delta z$ on an isolating surface, they produce a field